First comes love, then comes marriage… and sometimes comes divorce.

-While all three of them had different insight about divorce, there was a common denominator: make the marriage work if you can.
+While all three of them had a different insight about divorce, there was a common denominator: make the marriage work if you can.
 Go to counseling.
 Ask other people to support and pray for you.
 Be honest about your struggles.
 Do not get a divorce unless it is truly a last resort.
 “While it may not be ideal for business, Garcia says, I consider it a victory when a couple reconciles or if they reach an agreement that everyone is happy with and productively move on with their lives.”

 Hopefully, these tips from people who have seen the trenches can help others who are considering or going through a divorce.
 And while all divorces are different, these tips focus primarily on those where children are involved.

 If You Have Kids, The Divorce is Never Really Over.
 Your former spouse will always be in the picture, whether it is during holidays, birthdays, weddings, custody pick-ups/ drop-offs, and even having to communicate with them if your child has a bad report card or gets in trouble at school.
-You will always have to contend with your former spouse, so you better make sure for you kids’ sake and for your own that you get along.
+You will always have to contend with your former spouse, so you better make sure for your kids’ sake and for your own that you get along.
 If you are having a difficult time in this current situation, be sure to get expert advice as this will make it easier to get through it, especially with the kids.
 Fighting with your former spouse and speaking poorly about them to others and to your children only makes the kids more stressed out and will not make you feel better.
-Absent something truly egregious, you should be civil with your former spouse and treat other with respect.
+Absent something truly egregious, you should be civil with your former spouse and treat others with respect.
 “You have to get used to the flavor of your own tongue by “biting it” when considering an argument,” advises John.
-“You have to ask yourself how the argument will affect your children and if its really worth it.”
+“You have to ask yourself how the argument will affect your children and if it’s really worth it.”